MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-conditional-table-formatting.md

 Under **Summarization**, specify the aggregation type you want to use for the selected field.
 Under **Default formatting**, select a formatting to apply to blank values.

 Under **Minimum** and **Maximum**, choose whether to apply the color scheme based on the lowest and highest field values, or on custom values you enter.
-Drop down and select the colors swatches you want to apply to the minimum and maximum values.
+Select the drop-down and select the colors swatches you want to apply to the minimum and maximum values.
 Select the **Add a middle color** check box to also specify a **Center** value and color.

 ![Conditional formatting dialog for background color: Format style is set to Gradient](media/desktop-conditional-table-formatting/table-formatting-1-diverging-table.png)